 Outgoing Students

-Are you planning to spend a semester abroad during your studies?
-Here you will find all the important information on how to organize an exchange semester or exchange year.
-Gain international experience and supplement your Bachelor's or Master's degree in Political Science with an unforgettable time at one of our partner universities.
+Are you planning to spend part of your studies abroad?
+Here you will find all the key information on how to organise an exchange semester or year.
+Gain international experience and enhance your Bachelor’s or Master’s degree in Political Science with an unforgettable experience at one of our partner universities.

 Mobility Programs

 Many IPZ students plan a stay abroad as an integral part of their studies.
-You can find introductory information in our current information presentation (PDF, 12 MB).
+You can find introductory information in our current information presentation (PDF, 6 MB) (in German).
 We organize an annual outgoing information event at the beginning of the autumn semester.
 The event is announced on IPZ's website Study Program News.
 Please also consult our FAQ.

 Partner Universities